realityexpander/CICalc/README.md

 The "Build Number" on BitRise is the same as "Version Code" in Gradle which is the same as "Latest Version" in Play Store.

+The "Release" in Play Store is the same as "Version Name" on BitRise/Gradle.

-The "Version Name" on BitRise is the same as "Release" in Play Store.
+The "Version Code" in Play Store is the same as "Build Number" on BitRise.

 Play Store Release Summary "Version" is BitRise "Build Number" + Gradle "Version Name" e.g. 76(1.0.2)